ibm-cloud-docs/cephaas/retrieving_s3_cert_sds.md

 {: #view-sds-s3-certificate-using-ui}
 {: ui}

-To retrieve and view the expiration date and status of a S3 certificate, on the IBM Cloud console, navigate to **SDS as a Service > Settings**.
+To view the expiration date and status of a S3 certificate, on the IBM Cloud console, navigate to **SDS as a Service > Settings**.

 Here, you can view the **S3 certificate** expiration date and status if it exists in the system.